Netis/cloud-probe/USAGE.md

   --nofilter                      force no filter; In online mode, only use when GRE interface
                                   is set via CLI, AND you confirm that the snoop interface is different from the gre interface.
-  --proto_config                  (This is a test feature.)
+  --proto_config                  (Experimental feature.
+For linux platform only.)
                                   The protocol extension's configuration in
                                   JSON string format.
 If not set, packet-agent will use default tunnel protocol (GRE with key) to export packet.
-                                  Now only supportted on Linux platform.

 ```